bocchilorenzo/invuedious/README.md

 # invidious-frontend
- A frontend for invidious that uses the invidious apis.
+ A frontend for invidious that uses the invidious APIs.

 ## In progress
 - Sort videos
 - Sort comments
-- Display replies to comments

 ## Known issues
 - Sometimes the invidious api doesn't work correctly and the requests fail (there's a retry button in case it happens)